OyvindElgvin/Data-Lake-with-Spark/README.md

 ```

 ### Jupyter Notebook in EMR
-You could also open the Data-Lake-Notebook.ipynb notebook in the EMR cluster.
+To load a jupyter notebook to an EMR cluster follow [this tutorial](https://searchaws.techtarget.com/video/Set-up-a-Jupyter-notebook-on-AWS-with-this-tutorial), it's basically, creating an EMR cluster with a VPC and two subnets, one public and one private.
+Then link to a github repo and use the 'open in jupyter' option in the EMR cluster.

 ## License